mozilla/bigquery-etl/docs/cookbooks/development_workflows.md

 service account — so `--no-impersonate` (or a missing SA) disables them for agents.
 The service account's IAM is the backstop that prevents any production writes regardless.

+The shared service account is only needed for the shared dev project.
+If you work in a **personal sandbox project** you own, you can skip impersonation and instead grant the needed permissions (e.g. `roles/bigquery.user`, `roles/aiplatform.user`) directly to your own account — or to a service account in that project — as needed.
+Run without `impersonate_service_account` set (or with `--no-impersonate`) to use your own credentials.

 ## Target-Based Development

 Configure a target in `./bqetl_targets.yaml`.
 When running commands from `private-bigquery-etl`, targets are still read from `bigquery-etl/bqetl_targets.yaml`.